 Which natural fiber rug is best for you?
 It all depends on your lifestyle, your design style and the rug’s location.
 If you still aren’t sure, our Rug Buying Guide – Everything You Need To Know is a deep dive into rug materials, rug placement, how to order a custom rug online and more.
 Our amazing customer service team is also available to help guide you on your purchase.

 Need more details about how to choose the right material for your next custom rug?

 Our Everything You Need To Know series has the information you need.

-Creating an outdoor gathering space and need just the right amount of shade?
-Our umbrella guide is here for you.
+Creating an outdoor gathering space?Need just the right amount of shade?
+Our guides are here for you.